numberoverzero/bloop/docs/user/custom_types.rst

 ``backing_type``
 ----------------

+*(required)*

-Unlike ``python_type``, this field is **required** when subclassing ``bloop.Type`` and must be one of the types defined in :ref:`base-type`.
-This is used to dump a value eg. ``"some string"`` into the proper DynamoDB wire format ``{"S": "some string"}``.
-Usually, you'll want to define this on your type.
-In some cases, however, you won't know this value until the type is instantiated.
-For example, the built-in :ref:`user-set-type` type constructs the backing type based on its inner type's backing type with roughly the following:
+This must be one of the types defined in :ref:`base-type`.  ``backing_type`` is used to dump a value eg.
+``"some string"`` into the DynamoDB wire format ``{"S": "some string"}``.
+Usually, you'll define this on your type.
+In some cases, you won't know this value until the type is instantiated.
+For example, the built-in :ref:`user-set-type` type constructs the backing type based on its inner type's backing type:

 .. code-block:: python